 Due to Kentucky's close proximity to areas of Tennessee which are infested with imported fire ants, we have been conducting surveys and addressing infestations as they've occurred.

 - In October 2009, suspect red imported fire ant (RIFA) mounds were detected near a retail nursery in Murray, Kentucky in Calloway County.
 Nursery inspectors and thecounty extension agent subsequently treated the mounds with insecticide bait and collected specimens for identification.
 The ants were confirmed to be RIFA by a USDA identifier on October 8, 2009.
 Nursery inspectors visually surveyed the field and roadside and treated all active mounds with insecticide bait.

 - In November 2012, suspect fire ant mounds were detected by a homeowner in Calloway County, Kentucky.
 A USDA identifier confirmed that the insects were red imported fire ants.

-The map below shows all fire ant mounds detected and treated with involvement from our office since the year 2000.
+The map on the left below shows all fire ant mounds detected and treated in western Kentucky with involvement from our office since the year 2000.
 The map on the right shows mounds detected in southern Kentucky in 2022.